BovvyBoy/cli-data-gem-assessment-online-web-pt-061019/CONTRIBUTING.md

-# Contributing to Learn.co Curriculum
+# Contributing to Top 3 News

-We're really exited that you're about to contribute to the [open curriculum](https://learn.co/content-license) on [Learn.co](https://learn.co).
+We're really exited that you're about to contribute to the News team on Top 3 News.
 If this is your first time contributing, please continue reading to learn how to make the most meaningful and useful impact possible.

 ## Raising an Issue to Encourage a Contribution

-If you notice a problem with the curriculum that you believe needs improvement but you're unable to make the change yourself, you should raise a Github issue containing a clear description of the problem.
+If you notice a problem with the app that you believe needs improvement but you're unable to make the change yourself, you should raise a Github issue containing a clear description of the problem.
 Include relevant snippets of the content and/or screenshots if applicable.
 Curriculum owners regularly review